John C. Stennis: Early career

 In September 1963, Stennis, Eastland, and Georgia Senator Richard Russell jointly announced their opposition to the ratification of the nuclear test ban treaty.
 Stennis announced his opposition to the treaty on the Senate floor, arguing that its enactment would lead to military disadvantages.
 The opposition was viewed as denting hopes of the Kennedy administration to be met with minimal disagreement during the treaty's appearance before the Senate.

+In 1964, Stennis voted against the Civil Rights Act, and, in 1965, he voted against the Voting Rights Act.
+Mississippi at the time had the largest percentage of black citizens of any state in the union (42%).

 In 1966, Stennis was initiated as an honorary member of the Delta Lambda chapter (Mississippi State) of Alpha Kappa Psi fraternity.

 In June 1967, Stennis announced that the Senate Ethics Committee would give "early preliminary consideration" to misconduct charges against Senator Edward V. Long of Missouri.

 Stennis wrote the first Senate ethics code, and was the first chairman of the Senate Ethics Committee.
 In August 1965, Stennis protested the Johnson administration's emergency supplemental appropriation request for the Vietnam War.
 In August 1967, Stennis advocated for an expansion of bombing North Vietnam to hasten what he believed would be the war's conclusion, adding that either restrictions or a pause could be a mistake.
 In July 1969, Stennis proposed dividing South Vietnam into two zones and one would be used for the United States to attempt ending the war.
 In December, Stennis supported the creation of a special commission by President Richard Nixon with the intent of investigating alleged Vietnamese civilian slayings at the hands of American soldiers.

 In July 1968, Stennis served as floor manager of a bill intended to ease congestion that had throttled American airports in recent days by providing increased equipment and personnel, publicly saying the legislation had been put off for too long.

 In 1969, Stennis introduced the Nixon administration's proposal for a draft lottery that would subject all potential draftees to a one-year period where they could be called, Stennis saying that studies would be conducted to see about hearings on the matter in 1970, ahead of the then-current law expiring in 1971.
 An aide for the senator confirmed his support for the administration's policy.